National Node -

 University of Western Australia, Perth, Australia

-Rita Franco-Santos is a marine ecologist whose current research focuses on carbon pathways in kelp forests, more specifically on the fate and magniture of kelp-derived carbon, and the potential for these ecosystems to contribute to marine carbon sequestration.
+Rita Franco-Santos is the project manager for engagement programs and training initiatives at the Minderoo OceanOmics Centre at UWA.
+She has a marine ecology background, and her more recent research focuses on carbon pathways in kelp forests, specifically on the fate and magnitude of kelp-derived carbon, and the potential for these ecosystems to contribute to marine carbon sequestration.
 She has previous experience in zooplankton (feeding) ecology, having worked with cephalopods, copepods, polychaete and urchin larvae, and krill; and in lipid biochemistry.
-She studied zooplankton from ecosystems ranging from the tropics to the poles, including the Atlantic coast of Panama, the North Sea, the Arctic, and Antarctica; and is currently focusing on temperate reefs in Western Australia.
+She studied lower trophic levels in food webs from ecosystems ranging from the tropics to the poles, including the Atlantic coast of Panama, the North Sea, the Arctic, Antarctica, and Western Australia.

 Rita is also a Member-at-Large in the Board of Directors of the Association for the Sciences of Limnology and Oceanography (ASLO).